United States Soccer Federation: Youth national teams

-U.S. Soccer Federation had ceased operations on its youth national team programming except for the U-23, U-20, and U-17 teams on the men's side and the U-20 and U-17 teams on the women's side due to the COVID-19 pandemic in April 2020.
+U.S. Soccer Federation ceased operations on its youth national team programming except for the U-23, U-20, and U-17 teams on the men's side and the U-20 and U-17 teams on the women's side, due to the COVID-19 pandemic, in April 2020.

 Extended national teams

-As of March 2023, U.S. Soccer Federation supervises nine extended national teams across the disciplines of beach soccer, CP soccer, deaf soccer, futsal, and power soccer.
+The USSF supervises nine extended national teams across adaptive and alternative disciplines of soccer.
+These teams focus on beach soccer, futsal, cerebral palsy (CP) soccer, deaf soccer, and power soccer (co-ed).